 DEER MANAGEMENT PROGRAM

 The Alabama Cooperative Deer Management Assistance Program (DMP) was developed in 1984 to assist those who wish to intensify deer management on their lands.
 Over 100 landownerships and hunting clubs covering more than 200,000 acres are enrolled as DMP cooperators.
 Wildlife biologists are assigned to help cooperators develop deer management plans and harvest strategies.
 Conservation Enforcement Officers assist with legal aspects of the program.
 Cooperators collect biological information from deer taken on their lands each year.
 Analysis of the data results in a status report and deer management recommendations which are provided to each cooperator before the following hunting season.
-For more information, contact the nearest Wildlife Section district office (Wildlife & Freshwater Fisheries District Offices).
+For more information, contact the nearest Wildlife Section district office (Additional Offices & Phone Numbers).

 FOREVER WILD PROGRAM